ndf-zz/asfv1/README.md

 To achieve the desired if/else behaviour, use a second target:

-		skp	NEG,ifpart	; skip to target if negaive skp	0,elsept	; else, skip ahead
+		skp	NEG,ifpart	; skip to target if negative skp	0,elsept	; else, skip ahead
 	ifpart:	clr			; clear ACC
 	elsept:	wrax	DACL,0.0	; output >= 0